-The madrasa and khanqa of Sultan Barquq is located on al-Mu’izz street and is known as the Zahiriya school.
-King Zahir Abu Sa’id Barquq ordered its construction, which began in 786 AH / 1384 AD.
+The madrasa (school) and khanqa of Sultan Barquq is located on al-Muizz street.
+Sultan al-Zahir Barquq ordered its construction, which began in 786 AH / 1384 AD.
 Its inauguration took place two years later, in 788 AH / 1386 AD.
-This madrasa lies in the middle of one of the world’s largest architectural heritage complexes.
+This madrasa lies in the middle of al-Muizz street, one of the world’s largest architectural heritage complexes.

 The building, with its many exquisite architectural and decorative elements, is an architectural marvel.
-It is composed of an open court, four iwans, the largest of which is the one on the side of the direction for prayer.
-It contains a marble mihrab, a wooden pulpit, a stand for the Qur’an, and a prayer platform (dikka).
-The establishment was also equipped with several branch-schools, wings for Sufis, rooms for students, a kitchen, and a washroom.
-The building’s façade is surmounted by a minaret and a dome that has been restored by the Assembly for the Preservation of Arab Antiquities in 1310 AH / 1892 AD.
+It is composed of an open court and four iwans, the largest of which is the one on the side of the direction for prayer.
+It contains a marble mihrab, a wooden pulpit, a stand for the Qur’an, and a repeater (who is repeating after imam during the prayer) platform (dikkat al-mobaligh).
+The establishment was also equipped with several branch-schools, wings for Sufis, rooms for students, a kitchen, and bathrooms.
+The building’s façade is surmounted by a minaret and a dome that has been restored by the committee of the Preservation of Arab Antiquities in 1310 AH / 1892 AD.

-The madrasa of Sultan Barquq is characterized by inscriptions from the Qur’an in the naskh script, a foundation inscription, the marble panels and marvellously decorated ceiling of the largest iwan.
+The madrasa of Sultan Barquq is characterized by inscriptions from the Qur’an in the naskh script, a foundation inscription, the marble panels and the marvelously decorated ceiling of the largest iwan.